Boundedly simple groups of automorphisms of trees: Boundedly simple action on trees

-For boundedly simple groups acting by automorphisms on a tree without stabilizing any end we may derive the following corollary from Theorem \ref{thm:act}.

-\begin{corollary} Let $G$ be a boundedly simple group acting by automorphisms on a tree $A$ without stabilizing any end.
-If $G^+$ is nontrivial, then there is a $G$-invariant subtree $A' \subseteq A$ which is a subdivision of a biregular tree. \end{corollary} \begin{proof} Since $G^+\lhd G$ and $G^+$ is nontrivial, $G=G^+$.
-We may assume that $G$ has no fixed vertex.
-Then by \cite[Corollary 3.5]{tits}, there is a nonempty minimal $G$-invariant subtree $A'$ of $A$.
-Since $G$ is simple, $G<\aut(A')$.
-Then $G$ leaves no nonempty proper subtree of $A'$ invariant and does not stabilize any end of $A'$.
-By Theorem \ref{thm:act}, $A'$ is a subdivision of a biregular tree. \end{proof}
+\begin{corollary} Suppose $G$ is a group acting by automorphisms on a tree $A$ and $G\in\K$.
+Then $G$ fixes some vertex of $A$, or stabilizes some end of $A$, or the smallest nonempty $G$-invariant subtree $A' \subseteq A$ is a uniform subdivision of a biregular tree. \end{corollary} \begin{proof} By \cite[Corollary 3.5]{tits}, there is a nonempty minimal $G$-invariant subtree $A'$ of $A$, so Theorem \ref{thm:act} can be applied to $G/\stab^G(A')$ and $A'$. \end{proof}